seekda/pylon-userscripts/README.md

 This setup improves on the previous custom extension:

 * You no longer need to reinstall updates manually — script updates are **pushed automatically**.
-* The new version also adds a **“ERP” button**, which retrieves the partner by querying the first Hotel-Manager page and extracting it from the icon button there.
+* The new version also adds a **“Verrechnungspartner” button**, which retrieves the partner by querying the first Hotel-Manager page and extracting it from the icon button there.